Awards for Excellence in Health Care Journalism

 The awards were created in 2004 by the Association of Health Care Journalists to recognize the best health reporting in print, broadcast and online media.
 The winning entries also may be used by AHCJ in educational efforts – to help improve the caliber of health care journalism.

-Anyone who has written about health in 2013, including public health, consumer health, medical research, health policy or the business of health care.
+Anyone who has written about health, including public health, consumer health, medical research, health policy or the business of health care.

 Association members pay a discounted entry fee, but non-AHCJ members may still enter.
 Members of the AHCJ board, employees and contest committee members are not eligible to enter the contest.
 Contest screeners and judges may enter because they never review entries in their own categories.